Page Refresh AI/Collection Pages

 5 Signs Your Content Is Decaying

-Useful for spotting collection pages that slowly lost rankings as the product mix or buying intent changed.
+Useful for spotting collection pages that no longer match the current product mix, buying questions, or category intent.

 Content Audit vs SEO Audit: Key Differences